Qualify for a jumbo cash out refinance.

 Debt-to-income40-45%; some lenders may allow 50%

-Jumbo cash-out refinance rates
+Jumbo cash-out mortgage rates

 Some banks and credit unions offer lower rates for jumbo loans than for conventional.